David Jolly, a Trump critic and former GOP congressman, to run for Florida governor as a Democrat

-TALLAHASSEE, Fla. — (AP) — A former Republican congressman and vocal critic of Donald Trump says he wants to become governor in the president’s adopted home state of Florida, and that he’s running as a Democrat.
+TALLAHASSEE, Fla. — (AP) — A former Republican congressman and vocal critic of Donald Trump says he wants to become governor in the president’s adopted home state of Florida and is running as a Democrat.

 David Jolly formally announced his bid Thursday, becoming the latest party convert hoping to wrest back control of what had been the country's premier swing state that in recent years has made a hard shift to the right.
 Under state law, term-limited Republican Gov. Ron DeSantis can't run for reelection in 2026.